navidJadid/openease-setup/README.md

 - Debian Ubuntu 18.04 LTS
 - git
 - docker ver.
 19.03.13, build 4484c46d9d
-- docker-compose
+- docker-compose 1.25.4

-Side note: Newer docker versions might work too, though we currently cannot guarantee that.
+Side note: Newer `docker` and `docker-compose` versions might work too, though we currently cannot guarantee that.
+If you are successful in getting it to run on newer versions, please let us know about your experiences or consider contributing to this repository via Pull-Request.

 ## Table of Contents